 Latest figures show that 57 transport workers in London have died from Covid-19.

-42 were bus workers, highly exposed by their employers’ unforgivable foot-dragging over moving to middle-door boarding and additional distancing measures.
-Eight of the deaths are of Tube/rail workers, with three from Transport for London (TfL) offices, and three from outsourced employers.
+The majority, 42, of these were bus workers, highly exposed by their employers' unforgivable foot-dragging over moving to middle-door boarding and implementing additional distancing measures.
+Eight of the deaths are of Tube/rail workers, with three from TfL offices, and three from outsourced employers.

-On the Tube, a full train service is now being run, despite ridership being at only 18% of pre-pandemic levels.
+On the Tube, a full train service is being run, despite ridership being at only 18% of pre-pandemic levels.
+Although there is some understandable nervousness about advocating service and staffing reductions in line with demand, and fears that bosses could make such cuts permanent, the emergency safety concerns must take precedence here.
 Only those workers who absolutely need to be in work in order to provide a safe, baseline essential service should be in.
-LU must ditch new guidance that implies Covid-related absence could be subject to disciplinary action, a highly dangerous approach that explicitly contravenes the latest policy from the national Rail Industry Coronavirus Forum.
+LU must ditch new guidance that

 RMT has rightly demanded temporary reductions in train services and the suspension of all non-essential engineering work.
-Staffing levels and shift allocation for station staff and outsourced workers including cleaners should be reviewed by local reps so the maximum number of workers are able to follow the government’s “stay at home” guidance, with no loss of pay.
+Staffing levels and shift allocation for station staff and outsourced workers including cleaners should be reviewed by local reps to ensure there is no staffing surplus above essential levels, and the maximum number of workers are able to follow the government's "stay at home" guidance, with no loss of pay.